Image: ESA - C.Carreau (SEMPDN9OY2F)

 Modern search

-Brin and Page: "The Anatomy of a Large-Scale Hypertextual Web Search Engine" HW8 due; HW9 released
+Brin and Page: "The Anatomy of a Large-Scale Hypertextual Web Search Engine" [8-Nov] HW8 due; HW9 released

-Nov 14 Decentralized systems Centralization and its effects
+12-Nov Decentralized systems [Slides] Centralization and its effects

 Partly centralized systems